Indigenous Faculty

 Dr Billy-Ray Belcourt

 Billy-Ray Belcourt is from the Driftpile Cree Nation.
-A 2016 Rhodes Scholar, he holds a M.St. in Women’s Studies from Oxford University.
-A 2018 P.E.
-Trudeau Foundation Scholar, he holds a Ph.D. in English from the University of Alberta.
-He is the author of This Wound is a World (Frontenac House 2017), winner of the 2018 Canadian Griffin Poetry Prize, NDN Coping Mechanisms: Notes from the Field (House of Anansi Press 2019), and A History of My Brief Body (Hamish Hamilton 2020).
+He holds a Ph.D. in English from the University of Alberta and has been both a Rhodes Scholar and a PE Trudeau Foundation Scholar.
+He is the author of This Wound is a World (Frontenac House 2017), winner of the 2018 Canadian Griffin Poetry Prize, NDN Coping Mechanisms: Notes from the Field (House of Anansi Press 2019), longlisted for Canada Reads 2020, and A History of My Brief Body (Hamish Hamilton 2020), finalist for the 2020 Governor General’s Literary Award for Non-Fiction.

 More on Dr Belcourt